Tillitse Church: Interior and furnishings

 The carved altarpiece from 1642 is the work of Jørgen Ringnis.
 It bears the arms of Joachim von Barnewitz, Øllegaard Pentz and Hartwig Passow.
 The Renaissance pulpit from 1608 presents the arms of Knud Rud and Ellen Marsvin.
 The church also contains a sandstone epitaph for Joachim von Barnewitz (died 1626) and Øllegaard Hartvigsdatter Pentz (1684–1654).
 There is a Romanesque font.

 Graveyard

 Notable people buried in the graveyard include Ludvig Eduard Alexander Reventlow, who purchased the Rudbjerggård estate in 1891.

 Runestone

 There is a free-standing runestone listed as DR 212 in the Rundata catalog that is outside the church porch.
 It was originally found in the churchyard wall in c.
 1627 and was later used as a foundation for the porch.
 Dated to the mid-11th century, it is 143 cm high and 81 cm wide.
-The stone contains two inscriptions which read (translated): "Áskell, Súlki's son, had this stone raised in memory of himself.
-Ever will stand, while the stone lives, this memento, which Áskell produced.
-May Christ and Saint Michael help his soul." and "Tóki carved the runes in memory of Þóra, his stepmother, a good wife."
+The stone contains two inscriptions which read (translated):